netceteragroup/pulse-eco-devices/pulse-eco-v2-wifi/3d-model/README.md

 ## Pieces

-The staring idea of this 3D printed box is to have one components holder element which slides into an enclosure.
+The starting idea of this 3D printed box is to have a components holder element which slides into an enclosure.
 Therefore, in this folder you can find two files that you need to print:
 - components_plate.stl - the base where all the components will be mounted and secured
 - box.stl - the enclosure in which the components_plate slides into

 ## Printing settings

-For best outcome, these are the recommended printing settings (might need to be tuned in order to fit your printer more nicely)
+For the best outcome, these are the recommended printing settings (might need to be tuned in order to fit your 3d printer more nicely)
 - Layer height: 0.1mm
 - Wall width: 0.8mm
 - Print speed: 50mm/s with 90mm/s travel